byjg/php-daemonize/docs/endpoint.md

 # Call a GET RESt endpoint from command line

-Calling an endpoint from command line is very simple.
+Calling an endpoint from command line without actualy doing a HTTP Request is very simple.

 Your endpoint must be implemented using any PHP framework that handles the HTTP request and response.